labeebarbisoft/training-01/README.md

-# Main rent a car place
+# Branch for renaming the project